Gilligan’s Island Transcript

 EXT.
 JUNGLE - DAY

-Gilligan chases the frog.
+Gilligan crawls on all fours after the frog.

 GILLIGAN